Last updated 5 December 2022

 - investigate the complaint

-- refer the complaint for possible referral to the Queensland Civil and Administrative Tribunal
+- refer the complaint for possible proceedings in the Queensland Civil and Administrative Tribunal

 The Health Ombudsman can decide to take no further action if:

-- the complaint is frivolous, vexatious, trivial or not made in good faith
+- the complaint lacks substance, is frivolous, vexatious, trivial or not made in good faith

 - the complainant fails to cooperate with the Health Ombudsman or provide information requested